Direct Debit is the easiest and most cost effective way to pay and ensures your instalments are paid on time.

 Use the barcode on the front of your bill at any Payzone outlet.
 Some Payzone outlets may only accept cash.

 Send your cheque or postal order direct to us and make it payable to East Devon District Council.
-Always write your business rates bill number and address on the back.
+Always write your Business Rates account/bill number and address on the back.
 Do not send cash through the post.